Terriao/OpenDPC/README.md

 1. Download `software_v2.0.zip` from the [Releases](https://github.com/Terriao/OpenDPC/releases) page.
 2. Extract the archive to any local folder.
-3. Double-click **`JNDModelStreamViewer.exe`** to launch the application.
+3. Double-click **`JNDModelStreamViewer.exe`** to launch.

+**Demo data.** The `demo_data/` folder in the repository ships three short sample sequences (`actor_demo/`, `bee_demo/`, `helicopter_demo/`) plus one full V-PCC distortion ladder so the JND module is testable out of the box without your having to produce your own assets.

-**Prepare a sequence.** Place the per-frame `.ply` files of one sequence in a single folder, ordered lexicographically (`0001.ply`, `0002.ply`, …).
-For the JND module, also prepare a parent folder containing one subfolder per distortion rate point (one subfolder per rate, with frame indexing matching the reference).
+**Prepare your own sequence.** Place the per-frame `.ply` files of one sequence in a single folder, ordered lexicographically (`0001.ply`, `0002.ply`, …).
+For the JND module, also prepare a parent folder containing one subfolder per distortion rate point, with frame indexing matching the reference.

 **Choose a mode.** At launch the **Home Panel** presents two entry points: